brianlaihkhk/coding-test-online-queue/README.md

 - Documentation : Documentation
 - Setup : Setup script for database initialization
 - Deploy : Deployment script for Serverless framework
-- Tools : Tools for encryption (in env-prd.yml), encoding and local server script for testing
+- Tools : Tools for encryption (in env-prd.yml), encoding for testing

 ### Prerequsite

-- AWS IAM setup with AWS Lambda deployment capability
-- AWS RDS MySQL (Current setup is using AWS RDS MySQL as illustration)
-- AWS VPC setup that AWS Lambda is able to connect to public and to AWS RDS MySQL
-- Serverless framework for AWS Lambda deployment
 - For more details please refer to Documentation folder

+- [AWS solution]
+-- AWS IAM setup with AWS Lambda deployment capability -- AWS RDS MySQL (Current setup is using AWS RDS MySQL as illustration) -- AWS VPC setup that AWS Lambda is able to connect to public and to AWS RDS MySQL -- Serverless framework for AWS Lambda deployment

+- [non-AWS solution]
+-- Docker
+-- MySQL

-### Requirement
+### Technical Assessment Requirement

 - Client and Backend are required to show queuing system is in function
 - Provide time estimation of the queue, current position for waiting